clashes4d-gamedev/SPRNVA/README.md

-# game_stuff_library
+# SPNVA
-This is a little Pygame enhancing library i am writing and updating.
+This is a Pygame enhancing library wihch includes Vector, Curve and sub menus for now.